 data over the wavelength range19 are 24.6 mA/cm2 for the CdTe device and 25.9 mA/cm2 for the CdSeTe/CdTe device.
 Employing optical transmission data measured on a 0.5 μm CdSeTe film, the QE data for the bilayer device is separated into current collected in the CdSeTe and CdTe layers8.
 This highlights the dominant role the CdSeTe plays in absorption.
 The current density collected in the CdSeTe layer is 22.9 mA/cm2 compared to 3.0 mA/cm2 in the CdTe layer, such that CdSeTe accounts for ~90% of the current collection in the bilayer absorber.

 The effectiveness of a bilayer absorber depends on optimization of the fabrication process.
-Illuminated J-V data in Figure 6 demonstrate the importance of optimizing the CdSeTe:CdTe thickness ratio: the data show a significant kink in the non-optimal 1.25 µm CdSeTe/0.25 µm CdTe device.
+Illuminated J-V data in Figure 6 demonstrate the importance of optimizing the CdSeTe:CdTe thickness ratio: the data show a significant kink in the non-optimal 1.25-µm CdSeTe/0.25-µm CdTe device.
 The kink, likely due to back barrier effects, generates a notable decrease in device efficiency to 11.0%.
 Optimized CdCl2 passivation is also vital to good device performance.
 Thin CdTe devices demonstrate sensitive dependence on CdCl2 deposition time18, and with no CdCl2 passivation, device efficiencies can fall to ~2%11.
 Although the authors have found CdCl2 passivation and the CdSeTe:CdTe thickness ratio to be among the most significant process conditions, optimization of all fabrication stages and parameters is necessary.

 Figure 1: Device structure of completed CdTe-based photovoltaic devices.
 (A) A 1.5 μm CdTe absorber device structure was used as a reference for comparison with the bilayer structure.
 (B) A 0.5 μm CdSeTe/1.0 μm CdTe device structure was fabricated to improve photovoltaic efficiency.
 Please click here to view a larger version of this figure.